patie229/DBMS_03/README.md

 form.

 > *Your answer:*
+>
+> WHERE return_date = NULL always returns zero rows, regardless of the database state.

+Why?
+SQL uses a three-value logic: TRUE, FALSE, UNKNOWN.
+Any comparison involving NULL (including NULL = NULL) produces UNKNOWN, because NULL means "unknown value," and you cannot compare two unknowns.
+The WHERE clause only retains a row if its predicate is strictly TRUE—therefore, it rejects UNKNOWN just like FALSE.

 **Question C – Surrogate vs. natural key:**
 `book` uses `isbn` as its natural primary key; all other entities use surrogate